-The 2.2-Megawatt solar project will be built on two connected parcels of land located between Dundonald Avenue, Circle Drive South and 11th Street West.
+The 2.82-Megawatt solar project will be built on two connected parcels of land located between Dundonald Avenue, Circle Drive South and 11th Street West.
 The combined land size is 14 acres or the equivalent size of about 8 football fields.
-The site will comprise of approximately 5,075 solar panels which will be arranged in rows that are aligned horizontally (i.e. east/west) across the length of the site.
+The site will comprise of approximately 4,784 solar panels which will be arranged in rows that are aligned horizontally (i.e. east/west) across the length of the site.
 The height of the solar panels will approximately be 13 feet above ground or the equivalent height of an average public transit bus.
 The solar panels will align with the existing site gradient and no additional earthworks are planned.
-The panels will also be tilted to approximately 35 degrees for optimal solar energy collection and to reduce snow accumulation on the panels in winter.
-All project specifications will be finalized during the next detailed design phase of the project.
+The panels will also be tilted to 35 degrees for optimal solar energy collection and to reduce snow accumulation on the panels in winter.
+All project specifications will be finalized during the detailed design phase in early 2025.